builtbybrayne/jquery-grid-resizer/README.md

 * `containers` is the jQuery object referencing the container element(s) - i.e. the row
 * `childSelector` is a string selector that finds the column elements within the container element.
 It is applied using `container.find(childSelector)` so don't include the container in the selector
 * `margin` is the gutter you want between each column
+* `widthCallback` allows you to do further dom manipulations using the child and container width values

 ### Example